Home Conversion Tracking How to Create a Postback URL in Affiliate Marketing. What It Is & How It Works?

 When the tracker receives a Postback URL from an affiliate platform with its click ID, it will activate the traffic source Postback URL and send it back with the click ID value.
 The postback URL of the traffic source must contain precisely the click ID value that was passed on to the tracker via the campaign URL.

-You can get other parameters in the Postback as well: the payment amount, the transition time, the order number, and so on.
+You can get additional parameters in the Postback as well: the payment amount, the transition time, the order number, and so on.
 The information will depend on what macros (or tokens) you select.

 Let’s inspect an example of a Postback URL and see which parameters it operates.